Home

 Buying Tips

 Buying a piano is exciting!
-The piano is capable of being one of the most important investments a family can make.
+The piano is capable of being one of the most important purchases a family can make.
 It can be a gateway to the arts, a vehicle for educational and mental discipline, a central focal point for family activity, a canvas for creativity and fuel for the soul.
-Cordogan's goal with every customer -- whether you're buying online or at our superstore-- is to make the purchasing experience a pleasant and rewarding one.
+Whether you're shopping online or at our giant retail showroom, Cordogan's goal with every customer is to make the purchasing experience a pleasant and rewarding one.

-Most people reaching this page have never bought a piano before, so this page is set up to help people recognize and avoid some of the "sounds-too-good-to-be-true" advertising claims and other sales-related mischief employed by some high pressure dealers in their marketing and/or presentations.
+Most people reaching this page have never bought a piano before, so this page is set up to give people the palette of knowledge to make an informed buying decision.
+Our site will also help you recognize and avoid some of the "sounds-too-good-to-be-true" advertising claims and other sales-related mischief employed by retailers, online resellers and even piano technicians.

-If you can't find (or don't want to have to find) a local dealer who has the product you seek OR can't sell it to you without partaking in any of the following, it might be time to call Cordogan's!
+If you can't find (or don't want to have to find) a local dealer who has the product or the professional guidance you seek, it might be time to call Cordogan's!
+Please feel free to call us at 630.584.5000 or email us!

 "Buy today and we'll throw in the black keys for FREE!"